-Some advocates of natural healing suggest replacing the water in your ice cubes with other ingredients, such as aloe vera and green tea.
 Anecdotal evidence suggests that ice cubes made with these ingredients can fine-tune the facial treatment for specific conditions.

 Anecdotal evidence suggests that frozen aloe maintains its healing powers and can soothe sunburn and acne.
 Proponents of this practice say that if you don’t have frozen aloe, you can apply aloe gel to your skin before doing your regular ice facial.

 A number of studies, including one from 2015 published in the